 I’m coming at it from my own background

-I cut my teeth for over ten years helping run not-for-profit community bicycle workshops.
-Eight years of that was in Cincinnati, Ohio, at a place called MoBo with a handful of passionate people in a shed under a massive black walnut tree surrounded by gardens and ghetto.
-I was part of a team that used design thinking to develop a mission, a board of governance and grow a membership base from 20 people to 300.
+I cut my teeth for over ten years, helping run not-for-profit community bicycle workshops.
+Eight years of that was in Cincinnati, Ohio, at a place called MoBo, with a handful of passionate people in a shed under a massive black walnut tree surrounded by gardens and ghetto.
+I was part of a team that used design thinking to develop a mission and a board of governance and grow a membership base from 20 people to 300.

-That led to moving into a storefront, providing youth programming and became a strong player in the city’s transportation plan.
-I learned in the trenches that building a service for the community with that community lead to better long-term results.
+That led to moving into a storefront, providing youth programming and becoming a strong player in the city’s transportation plan.
+I learned in the trenches that building a service for the community with the community itself leads to better long-term results.
 What I didn’t know at the time was that this is called service design.

 Service design is developing direction, learning goals and creating strategy

 There’s bit of diplomacy in there.
-It’s letting go of ego and to understand not what you want to create, but what is needed.
+It’s letting go of ego and understanding not what you want to create but rather what is needed.

 Service design is roughing things out and giving it a try